sfiera/recipes/content/beef-stew.rst

 1. Heat butter and oil in pot
 2. Brown beef in pot and remove
-3. Sauté onions and garlic in pot and remove
+3. Sauté onion and garlic in pot and remove
 4. Mix flour, salt, and pepper
-5. Toss beef, onions, and garlic in flour mixture
+5. Toss beef, onion, and garlic in flour mixture
-6. Add all but green beans to pot
+6. Add everything except green beans to pot
 7. Bring pot to boil over medium heat
 8. Boil stew for 90 minutes
 9. Add green beans to pot